 In the case of human subjects, the skin on the back will react very differently to facial skin.

 Also if a product does have a comedogenic substance in it, it also depends on how much of the substance is in the product.
 Most skin care products have more than 10 ingredients in them.
 The comedogenic ingredient may be present in a very small quantity.
-It may cause any problem in small quantities.
+It may not cause any problem in small quantities.

 Human sebum, especially in people who are prone to acne, is comedogenic.
 So even if you avoid all products you will still get acne.
 Also individual skin reacts in very different ways to different products.
 Just because a product is labelled non-comedogenic does not mean it will not react with your skin and clog your pores.
 One product may break you out but work very well for another person.

 My Personal Experience